astronomer/airflow-guides/guides/what-is-a-sensor.md

 ## Sensor Best Practices

 Sensors are easy to implement, but there are a few things to keep in mind when using them to ensure you are getting the best possible Airflow experience.
+The following tips will help you avoid any performance issues when using sensors:

+- **Always** define the `timeout` parameter for your sensor.
+The default for this parameter is one week, which is a long time for your sensor to be running!
+When you implement a sensor, take care to know your use case and how long you expect your sensor to be waiting and define your timeout accordingly.
+- Whenever possible and especially for long-running sensors, use the `reschedule` mode so your sensor is not constantly occupying a worker slot.
+This will help avoid deadlocks in Airflow from sensors taking all the available worker slots.
+The exception to this rule is the following point:
+- If your `poke_interval` is very short (less than about 5 minutes), use the `poke` mode.
+Using `reschedule` mode in this case can overload your scheduler.
+- Define a meaningful `poke_interval` based on your use case.
+There is no need for the task to check the condition every 30 seconds (the default) if you know the total amount of waiting time is likely to be 30 minutes.

 ## Smart Sensors